WHY IT MATTERS

 Turning the Sleep Switch On

 The body constantly uses energy to fuel metabolism, movement, and thinking.
-This energy comes from ATP (adenosine triphosphate).
-When ATP releases its energy, it is converted into a simpler molecule called adenosine.
-The more energy we use, the more adenosine accumulates in the brain.
+This energy comes from the molecule ATP (adenosine triphosphate), which is produced by the body from the breakdown of food.
+When ATP releases its energy to power cellular processes, it is converted into a simpler molecule called adenosine.
+Therefore, the more energy we use, the more adenosine accumulates in the body.

 As we go through the day and engage in energy-demanding activities, adenosine gradually builds up.
-This buildup is known as sleep pressure.
-The more adenosine accumulates, the stronger the drive to sleep.
-When adenosine binds to its receptors in the brain, it triggers the transition into sleep, effectively turning the sleep switch on.
+This buildup in the brain is known as sleep pressure.
+As this pressure rises, the drive to sleep increases, and progressively more adenosine receptors in the brain are activated, promoting the transition into sleep.

-Adenosine is cleared from the brain during sleep.
-When we don’t sleep enough, it is not fully removed, leaving elevated sleep pressure behind, which is why we feel sleepy the next day.
+During sleep, the adenosine buildup is cleared from the brain, resetting sleep pressure for the next day.
+When we do not sleep enough, this byproduct is not fully removed, leaving elevated sleep pressure behind, which is why we feel sleepy the next day.

 Setting the Timing

-If we are constantly producing adenosine, why don’t we feel sleepy during the day?
+If we are constantly producing adenosine, why do we not feel sleepy during the day?
 Because we also have a biological clock that regulates sleep and wakefulness.
 Our circadian clocks follow an approximately 24-hour cycle, and the central circadian clock relies primarily on light–dark signals.

 As light decreases in the evening, the pineal gland produces melatonin, which removes this brake and allows sleep to occur.

-Other environmental cues (“zeitgebers”), such as meal timing, social schedules, physical activity, alarm clocks, and screen exposure, can also shift or alter our internal clock.
+Other environmental cues (“zeitgebers”), such as meal timing, social schedules, physical activity, alarm clocks, and screen exposure, can also shift our internal clock.

 A Healthy Night of Sleep